Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 # Change to the newly-created directory.
 cd omw/fundamentals_of_bioinformatics

-# Set an alias so we can get here quicly
+# Set an alias so we can get here quickly
 alias biow='cd /dartfs-hpc/scratch/omw/fundamentals_of_bioinformatics'
-# NOTE: you can add this line to your .bashrc so it get run everytime you log in, we will cover this below
+# NOTE: you can add this line to your .bashrc so it get run every time you log in, we will cover this below

 # Check your location on the cluster
 pwd